-Issue No: Prepared by: Reviewed by: Approved for Issue: Date: HSSE - HSSE - V1 Environmental Manager Environmental Manager Head of HSSE 20/03/2016 daa undertakes a programme of air quality monitoring at Dublin Airport (DAP) and in surrounding communities.
-Monitoring is undertaken using a stationary continuous air monitoring station located within the DAP boundary.
-Air quality is also monitored at 10 locations outside the airport boundary using passive diffusion tube sampling.
+Issue No: Prepared by: Reviewed by: Date: V1 HSSE - Project Officer HSSE - Environmental Manager February 2018 daa undertakes a programme of air quality monitoring at Dublin Airport (DAP) and in surrounding communities.
+A continuous air monitoring station is located within the DAP boundary.
+Passive diffusion tube sampling is undertaken at 10 locations within local communities.
+This report provides an overview of the results of air quality monitoring undertaken by daa at DAP and environs in 2017.
+Air monitoring locations are listed in Table 1 and presented as Figure 1 of this report.